syncfusion-content/wpf-docs/wpf/DataGrid/Summaries.md

 # Summaries in WPF DataGrid (SfDataGrid)

-SfDataGrid provides support to display the concise information about the data objects using `summaries`.
-SfDataGrid provides below three different types of `summaryrows`.
+SfDataGrid provides support to display the concise information about the data objects using summaries.
+SfDataGrid provides below three different types of summary rows.

-* **Table Summary** – Used to display summary information of table either at `top` or `bottom` of SfDataGrid.
+* **Table Summary** – Used to display summary information of table either at top or bottom of SfDataGrid.

 * **Group Summary** – used to display summary information of data objects in each group.